 Amongst other things:

-- Helped devise global marketing strategy for a well-known automotive manufacturer, and annual promotional plans for a couple of pub chains you’ve been in recently;
+- Helped devise global marketing strategy for JLR, brand strategy for Proviz sports clothing and annual promotional plans for a couple of big pub chains you’ve been in recently;

 - Managed communications for the UKs latest and most exciting shopping development, Grand Central Birmingham;